rb1618/rb1618.github.com/README.md

 ### (A lot more coming up!)

-I wrote a [small article](https://github.com/EruditeStranger/Spark_Docker/tree/main) on Spark once for work to explain to my teammates, including what allows it to work well with huge amounts of data
+I wrote a [small article](https://github.com/EruditeStranger/Spark_Docker/tree/main) on Spark once for work to explain to my teammates at Accenture, including what allows Databricks to work well with huge amounts of data.

 I created a cool pipeline that could dynamically create Neo4j graphs from data in Signals Electronic Lab Notebooks.
 [Here](https://github.com/EruditeStranger/KNIME_Neo4j_UPL/blob/main/README.md) are some details